irobertson/annotation-constraints/README.md

 ## Eclipse with m2eclipse for Maven integration

-If you use Maven, the easiest way to use **annotation-constraints** within Eclipse is using m2eclipse and m2e-apt.
+If you use Maven, the easiest way to use **annotationconstraints** within Eclipse is using m2eclipse and m2e-apt.

 * Install m2eclipse from the Eclipse Marketplace.
 * Install m2e-apt (from the Eclipse Marketplace or from the update site listed